electricmind/enwiz/README.md

 | --------| ------ | ------- | -------- | ----------------------------- |
 |  242M   | 101954 | 1080966 | 2.405365 | 1.89                          |

+*Forensic set is 4000 articles acquired from the Wikipedia by means of [webcrawler](https://github.com/electricmind/webcrawler) using word "Forensic" like a sample and initial page*

 Fiction set :

 |  length | unigram | bigram | trigram  | average frequency of trigramm |
 | --------| ------ | ------- | -------- | ----------------------------- |
 |  87M    | 85044  | 1343235 | 3799617  | 2.37                          |

+*Fiction set is 87M of 100 fiction book of variety of authors*

 Considering the fact, that size of any corpora is limited  , less intellectual source provides a sample with higher average frequency of trigramm having less or the same vocabulary size.
 Average frequency of trigramm is a crucial parameter that reflects a quality of model.
 Text generated on the base of the model with large average frequency of trigramm better come up to a human expectations.
 So, difference between 1.89 and 2.37 is the difference between two mnemonics of Pi : *"But I have a great diversity of people using the Latin American president .* and *And I have a child condemned to always think .*